-What Can a Handyman Do in Kenton, Ohio?
+What Can a Handyman Do Without a License in Kenton, Ohio?

 In Ohio, most “handyman/home improvement” work is not licensed by the state unless you are performing one of Ohio’s state-licensed specialty contractor trades (electrical, plumbing, HVAC/refrigeration, hydronics, or fire protection).
 There is not a single statewide “handyman license”; instead, licensing is trade-based and permits are enforced locally (city/county building departments).
 In Kenton (Hardin County), expect to register for taxes and follow local building permit rules; if you cross into state-licensed trades, you must hold the appropriate Ohio Construction Industry Licensing Board (OCILB) license regardless of job size.